Texas Tech University

 For current DVM students, the application will open in January and close in March.
 Students will receive the application link directly from the Manager of Alumni and Scholarships.

-For incoming DMV students, the scholarship application will open after students have received their R Number and TTU email address.
-The incoming student application will close in August.
+For incoming DMV students, the scholarship application will open after students have received their R Number and TTU email address in April.
+The incoming student application will close in June.

 If you have any questions about the internal scholarships or the application process, please contact Hannah Eichman at Hannah.L.Eichman@ttu.edu.